 3 Steps to an Easy Jump Rope Workout

 STEP ONE: Get the right jump rope.
 There are a few different kinds — old-school cotton rope, encased wire, and plastic-beaded Olympic style.
 Whichever style you purchase, make sure it is adjustable to your height and that there are clear and easy instructions on how to adjust.

 We purchased a rope that was adjustable by opening up the handle, and then the whole thing fell apart during the adjustment.
 So, we had to return it and get a rope that was adjustable by easily cutting the wire ends next to the handle — no mystery to getting it done right.

-We prefer one of two kinds: 1) a speed jump rope (encased wire) like this, or 2) a beaded nylon-based jump rope like this, only you really do need to know what size to buy because many beaded ropes are not adjustable.
+We prefer one of two kinds: 1) a speed jump rope (encased wire) like this, or 2) a plastic segment jump rope like this (you may need to know what size to buy because some segmented ropes are not adjustable — read the specs carefully).